slushman/vibestorm.ai/src/content/blog/use-ai-to-make-workday-easier.md

 title: "5 Ways to Use AI to Make Your Workday Easier (Without Feeling Like a Robot)"
 description: "Struggling to get useful results from AI at work?
 These 5 practical ways to use AI for emails, summaries, and brainstorming will transform your workday in minutes."
 publishDate: "2025-11-12"
-categories: "["Use Cases"]"
+categories: ["Use Cases"]
 photographer: "KC Shum"
 account: "kcshum"
-tags: "["productivity", "work-prompts", "email-writing", "meeting-summaries", "brainstorming", "ai-for-work" , "beginner-tips"]"
+tags: ["productivity", "work-prompts", "email-writing", "meeting-summaries", "brainstorming", "ai-for-work" , "beginner-tips"]
 draft: false
 ---